 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

 The Food and Drug Administration has granted emergency use authorization (EUA) for COVID-19 vaccines developed by Johnson & Johnson, Moderna and Pfizer.

 The U.S. government had distributed about 190 million doses to the states and other jurisdictions by the end of March.
 Approximately 148 million doses have been administered.
 About 20% of the population is said to be fully vaccinated.

 What was the approval process for these vaccines?

 COVID-19 vaccines received EUA after extensive scientific reviews concluded each vaccine met the highest standards for safety and effectiveness.
 The vaccines benefited from a production process that enabled broader manufacturing to begin before clinical trials with more than 70,000 subjects concluded.
 The EUA was not granted until there was certainty that the vaccines developed by both manufacturers met the same safety and efficacy standards as any other vaccine.
-The FDA determined both vaccines are “highly effective,” and this was confirmed by states that established their own vaccine review panels.
+The FDA determined both vaccines are “highly effective,” and this was confirmed by several states that established their own vaccine review panels.